 Which of the Following is Not True About Childhood Obesity?

-As a mom, I’m on a mission to help kids live healthier lives.
-I’ve seen how poor health affects them, not just physically, but emotionally too.
-That’s why I’m passionate about sharing what causes these issues and how we can make our homes healthier for our little ones.
+As a mom, I’m committed to helping young ones thrive.
+I’ve seen how lifestyle choices impact them, not just physically but emotionally too.
+That’s why I’m passionate about sharing what drives these challenges and how we can create a better environment at home.

 Which of the Following is Not True About Childhood Obesity?